metamath/lamp-guide/docs/index.md

 > Click on the "Explorer" text in the tab bar, and scroll to the top.

-Let's gain a brief understading of the first theorems and axioms.
+Let's gain a brief understanding of the first theorems and axioms.
 We are entering the foundations of the foundations - the very basement - of the "typical" mathematics of classical logic and ZFC set theory.